• Menu

 Tickets are valid all day.
 The bus tour includes live commentary from enthusiastic guides.

-Whether you’re looking for a happy hour tipple or even a full meal at Vancouver’s best restaurants, the patio scene in Vancouver really gets buzzing in summer – and you might just get a million dollar view with your appetizers.
+Whether you’re looking for a happy hour tipple or even a full meal at Vancouver’s best restaurants, the patio scene in Vancouver really gets buzzing in summer – and you might just get a million-dollar view with your appetizers.

-The five star views (and prices to match) come at Grouse Mountain’s Altitude Bistro and Seasons in the Park Restaurant at Queen Elizabeth Park.
+The five-star views (and prices to match) come at Grouse Mountain’s Altitude Bistro and Seasons in the Park Restaurant at Queen Elizabeth Park.

 Looking for a mountain view with seafood?
 Go for Cardero’s.
-I also love the craft beer and skyline panorama at Tap & Barrel, which aside from the view is one of Vancouver’s best bars in its own right.
+I also love the craft beer and skyline panorama at Tap & Barrel, which, aside from the view, is one of Vancouver’s best bars in its own right.

 Walk the Capilano Suspension Bridge

-Capilano Suspension Bridge Park is one of the best things do to in Vancouver no matter what the season.
+Capilano Suspension Bridge Park is one of the best things to do in Vancouver, no matter what the season.

-The 460 foot (140 m) long simple suspension bridge sways gently in the wind so it’s a bit like an amusement park ride strung through old growth British Columbia forest.
+The 460-foot (140 m) long simple suspension bridge sways gently in the wind, so it’s a bit like an amusement park ride strung through old-growth British Columbia forest.

-They’ve also got additional Vancouver summer things to do like the Cliffwalk and Treetops Adventure attractions.
+They’ve also got additional Vancouver summer things to do, like the Cliffwalk and Treetops Adventure attractions.

-Landscape architects have barely laid a hand on Vancouver’s coastal rain forest backyard that’s one of the largest urban parks in the world.
+Landscape architects have barely laid a hand on Vancouver’s coastal rainforest backyard, that’s one of the largest urban parks in the world.

 Stanley Park is a place to escape the urban grind.